AbhinavPraveen/UoP-HPC-Docs/source/software/python.rst

 Installing Kernel To Use Virtual Environment in Jupyter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To use Python Virtual Environment with Jupyter, install the :plaintext:`ipykernel` Python package inside the Virtual Environment and use it to install a Jupyter Kernel.
+To use a Python Virtual Environment with Jupyter, install the :plaintext:`ipykernel` Python package inside the Virtual Environment and use it to install a Jupyter Kernel.

 .. code-block:: bash